-In February 2016, the FASB issued ASU No. 2016-02, Leases, which will supersede the current lease requirements in ASC 840.
+In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2016-02, Leases (Topic 842), which will supersede the current lease requirements in Accounting Standards Codification (ASC) 840.
 The ASU requires lessees to recognize a right-of-use asset and related lease liability for all leases, with a limited exception for short-term leases.
 Leases will be classified as either finance or operating, with the classification affecting the pattern of expense recognition in the statement of operations.
 Currently, leases are classified as either capital or operating, with only capital leases recognized on the balance sheet.
-The reporting of lease-related expenses in the statements of operations and cash flows will be generally consistent with the current guidance.
-The new lease guidance will be effective for the Association's year ending December 31, 2020 and will be applied using a modified retrospective transition method to either the beginning of the earliest period presented or the beginning of the year of adoption.
+The reporting of lease-related expenses in the statements of income and comprehensive income and cash flows will be generally consistent with the current guidance.
+The new lease guidance will be effective for the Association's year ending December 31, 2021 and will be applied using a modified retrospective transition method to the beginning of the year of adoption.
 The effect of applying the new lease guidance on the financial statements is expected to increase long-term assets and long-term liabilities on the balance sheet.
 The changes in equity are not expected to be significant, as recognition and measurement of expenses and cash flows for leases will be substantially the same under the new standard.

-In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments - Credit Losses: Measurement of Credit Losses on Financial Instruments.
+In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 The ASU includes changes to the accounting and measurement of financial assets, including the Association's accounts receivable and held-to-maturity debt securities by requiring the Association to recognize an allowance for all expected losses over the life of the financial asset at origination.
 This is different from the current practice where an allowance is not recognized until the losses are considered probable.
 The ASU also changes the way credit losses are recognized for available-for-sale debt securities.
 Credit losses are recognized through the recording of an allowance rather than as a write-down of the carrying value.
-The new guidance will be effective for the Association's year ending December 31, 2021.
-Upon adoption, the ASU will be applied using a modified retrospective transition method to the beginning of the earliest period presented.
+The new guidance will be effective for the Association's year ending December 31, 2023.
+Upon adoption, the ASU will be applied using a modified retrospective transition method to equity to the beginning of the earliest period presented.
 A prospective transition approach is required for debt securities for which an other-than-temporary impairment had been recognized before the effective date.
-Early adoption for all institutions is permitted for fiscal years beginning after December 15, 2018.
+The Association is still evaluating the impact the new standard will have on its financial statements but does not expect it to be significant.

 In March 2017, the FASB issued ASU No. 2017-08, Receivables - Nonrefundable Fees and Other Costs (Subtopic 310-20).
 The ASU shortens the amortization period for certain purchased callable debt securities held at a premium to the earliest call date rather than maturity.
-The standard is effective for fiscal years beginning after December 15, 2019 and must be adopted on a modified retrospective basis.
-The Association is still evaluating the impact the new standard will have on its financial statements.
+The standard is effective for the Association's year ending December 31, 2020 and must be adopted on a modified retrospective basis.
+The Association is still evaluating the impact the new standard will have on its financial statements but does not expect it to be significant.